DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Guide-Creation.md

 It provides functions to work with tensors regardless of their storage device.
 The modules [HostTensor](xref:Tensor.HostTensor) and [CudaTensor](xref:Tensor.CudaTensor) contain additional functions that are only applicable to tensors stored in host or GPU memory respectively.

-## Creating tensors
+## Creating a tensor filled with zeros

-Let us create a $3 \times 2$ matrix, i.e. a two-dimensional tensor, of data type `int` filled with zeros in host memory.
+Let us create a *3x2* matrix, i.e. a two-dimensional tensor, of data type `int` filled with zeros in host memory.
 For this purpose we use the [Tensor<'T>.zeros](xref:Tensor.Tensor`1.zeros*) function.
 ```fsharp
 let z1 = Tensor<int>.zeros HostTensor.Dev [3L; 2L]